MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 > - **Cluster security controls:** Configure Entra ID user account membership of the [built-in roles based access control (RBAC) roles](/azure-stack/hci/manage/assign-vm-rbac-roles) to control access to VMs and VM resources on your Azure Stack HCI, such as HCI Administrator, VM Contributor and VM Reader.
 >
 > - **Workload security controls:** For workloads that requirement network segregation / isolation, use a network isolation technology to control network communication, such as software defined networking (SDN) and/or separate virtual local area networks (vLANs).
-When using this approach, ensure each vLAN is reachable from the management network, to ensure cluster nodes can communicate with the vLAN networks through the ToR (Top-of-Rack) switches or gateways, this is required for availability management of the workload, such as the "_keep-alive_" from clustering or integration services.
+When using this approach, ensure each vLAN is reachable from the management network, to ensure cluster nodes can communicate with the vLAN networks through the ToR (Top-of-Rack) switches or gateways, this is required for availability management of the workload, such as "_keep-alive probes_" from clustering and/or integration services agent communication.
 >
 > - **Workload security controls:** Use Trusted launch for virtual machines that protect against persistent and standard attacks on Gen 2 virtual machines with configurable features like secure boot and virtual Trusted Platform Module (vTPM).
 >